 So why should I have a problem with this?
 In principle I should be delighted that disabilities are being taken seriously, especially mental disabilities.
 We have been making progress on obvious areas such as wheelchair access for decades, but it’s really only in the last 10-20 years that society has started getting to grips with access for people who think differently.
 Disability discrimination is quite different from other forms of decision in one respect: whilst you generally need some pretty unpleasant views about someone’s race, sexuality or gender to discriminate on those grounds, disability discrimination can simply come down to thoughtlessness.
 Something as basic as failure to respect communication preferences can be huge problems for some people, an the fact this is finally being recognised is a good thing.

 The problem is a lot of people are way ahead on being seen to be fighting disability discrimination than doing actual fighting.
 I’m afraid I’ve seen little evidence of any theatre making progress where it counts: identifying where the barriers are and removing them.
 The unfortunate truth is that the hard work needed for real change is an unglamorous job that requires a lot of trial and error, which offers few opportunities to advertise the good you’ve done.
-The one recurring problem I observe with the arts is that they will always pick a simple and easy solution with superficial changes over difficult and complex reforms that solve the root problem – and this culture of grand gestures is a prime example.
+The one recurring problem I observe with the arts is that they will always pick a simple and easy solution over difficult and complex reforms.
+As a result, superficial changes take precedence over any real attempt to solve the root problems – and this culture of grand gestures is a prime example.

 For purposes of this post, I’m going to stick to the subject of disability.
 I suspect this problem applies across the board for diversity, and I will mention other areas when relevant.
 However, I do not expect everybody to understand all the complexities of being inclusive to people on the autistic spectrum, so I’m not going to pretend I know all the problems and solutions for everyone else.
 Any off-message minorities who wish to put their own take on this is welcome to do so.